Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 Important Skills and Certifications

-Campground management often need people with certain real skills, and offer these skilled work-campers higher wages, longer hours and longer stays in their campgrounds.
-But again, they want you to have previous experience as a skilled Work-Camper, and for most openings they want special certifications.
+Campground managements often need people with certain real skills and offer these skilled work-campers higher wages, longer hours and longer stays in their campgrounds.
+But again, they want you to have previous experience as a skilled Work-Camper, and for most openings, they want special certifications.

 Here are some examples of the most valuable skills that campgrounds look for;